Javen-W/CSE847-Machine-Learning/README.md

 ### Tasks and Solutions
 1. **Support Vector Machines**:
    - **Task**: Compared hard-margin and soft-margin SVMs and categorized samples by slack variables.
-   - **Solution**: Explained that hard-margin SVMs assume linear separability and are sensitive to outliers, while soft-margin SVMs handle noisy data via slack variables (ξ_i).
+   - **Solution**: Explained that hard-margin SVMs assume linear separability and are sensitive to outliers, while soft-margin SVMs handle noisy data via slack variables ($ξ_i$).
 Categorized samples as:
-     - ξ_i = 0: Correct side of margin.
+     - $ξ_i = 0$: Correct side of margin.
-     - 0 < ξ_i < 1: Correct side of hyperplane, wrong side of margin.
+     - $0 < ξ_i < 1$: Correct side of hyperplane, wrong side of margin.
-     - ξ_i ≥ 1: Misclassified.
+     - $ξ_i ≥ 1$: Misclassified.
-     - Noted that removing a support vector (ξ_i = 0, on margin) could shift the decision boundary.
+     - Noted that removing a support vector ($ξ_i = 0$, on margin) could shift the decision boundary.

 2. **AdaBoost**:
    - **Task**: Analyzed weak classifier requirements and computed weights for a binary classification dataset over 6 iterations.
    - **Solution**:
      - **Requirements**: Weak classifiers must perform better than random guessing (>50% accuracy for binary classification) and focus on different data subsets.
 Classifiers with <50% accuracy degrade performance unless predictions are inverted.
-     - **Weight Calculation**: Implemented AdaBoost with a threshold (θ=2.5), computing weights for 10 samples.
-Weights converged after 4 iterations (e.g., [0.06, ..., 0.1667]), with no improvement from iterations 5–6, indicating optimal classifier combination.
+     - **Weight Calculation**: Implemented AdaBoost with a threshold ($θ=2.5$), computing weights for 10 samples.
+Weights converged after 4 iterations (e.g., $[0.06, ..., 0.1667]$), with no improvement from iterations 5–6, indicating optimal classifier combination.

 3. **K-Nearest Neighbors Classifier**:
    - **Task**: Analyzed online learning requirements and implemented a KNN classifier for MNIST digit classification, evaluating error rates for varying k.
    - **Solution**:
      - **Online Learning**: Noted that SVM requires retraining for new samples (due to margin optimization), while Naïve Bayes and KNN update incrementally.
 KNN has the highest inference complexity (O(n·d) for n samples, d features) due to distance calculations.
      - **Implementation**: Built KNN from scratch with Euclidean distance, using subroutines for distance calculation, neighbor selection, and majority voting.
-Evaluated with k=[1, 9, 19, ..., 99] over 5 runs.
+Evaluated with $k=[1, 9, 19, ..., 99]$ over 5 runs.
      - **Error Curves**: Plotted training and test error rates vs. k.
 Achieved lowest test error (0.740) at k=1, with errors converging to ~0.848 at k=99.
 Training error was 0.0 at k=1, as expected.

 ### Tools and Technologies